 What greets you upon arrival is something made of cat lovers and feline dreams.
 The warm climate allows for an amazing outdoor space full of cat cubicles for sleeping or hiding in, jungle gyms, bridges, baskets and lots of natural elements conducive to kitty happiness like trees and tall grass.

 The 15,000-square-foot space is enclosed by a perimeter fence which ensures all cats remain safely inside.
 All are free roaming except those being newly acclimatized to the group or ones with FIV, who get their own special accommodations within the generous enclosure.

 A separate house exists strictly for cats that are being treated for an illness or that will be getting a vet check, this ensures they get the help they need and are easier to find among the 300 – 400 cats currently housed at any time at the rescue center.

-As a tourist visiting Lanai you can opt to get your cat fix daily at LARC’s Pet-n-Purr Open House from 11 a.m. to 3 p.m.
+As a tourist visiting Lanai you can opt to get your cat fix daily, no appointment required, from 10 a.m. to 3 p.m.
 If you are staying at the Four Season on Lanai they can arrange these visits for you through the resorts volunteerism program, or you can arrange an individual visit like I did and be lucky enough to have the cats all to yourself.
-If you live on the Island then becoming part of the LARC community as a regular volunteer is also an option.
+If you live on the Island then becoming part of the their community as a regular volunteer is also an option.

-If you fall love with one or more cats, this is almost guaranteed, you can elect to adopt/sponsor a cat in place or adopt and bring a cat home – LARC will be able to assist anyone with this process.
-You can bring cat toys and treats in your suitcase like I did if you visit, or go to their Amazon page and purchase much-needed items there.
+If you fall love with one or more cats, this is almost guaranteed, you can elect to adopt/sponsor a cat in place or adopt and bring a cat home.
+Be sure to visit their wish list to see what items are needed and you can always opt to bring cat toys and treats in your suitcase like I did.

-Founder Kathy Carrol is supported by many dedicated volunteers and staff who are key to helping LARC run smoothly and who also give the cats lots of love and attention.
+Founder Kathy Carrol is supported by many dedicated volunteers and staff who are key to helping Lanai Cat Sanctuary run smoothly and who also give the cats lots of love and attention.